gateio/gateapi-php/docs/Api/DeliveryApi.md

 Create a futures order

-Zero-fill order cannot be retrieved 60 seconds after cancellation
+Zero-fill order cannot be retrieved for 60 seconds after cancellation

 ### Example